svewap/nnrestapi/Documentation/Authentication/Authentication/10_http_auth.rst

 Basic access authentication (or "HTTP Basic Auth") is a very simple method for an HTTP user agent (browser) to provide user credentials (username and password) when making a request to the TYPO3 Rest api.
-In basic HTTP authentication, a request contains a header field in the form of ``Authorization: Basic <credentials>`` where credentials is the Base64 encoding of ID and password joined by a single colon.
+In basic HTTP authentication, a request contains a header field in the form of ``Authorization: Basic <credentials>`` where "credentials" is the Base64 encoding of ID and password joined by a single colon.

-You can define the credentials either on a per-user base - or as "global" API-keys that can be used my multiple users.
+You can define the credentials either on a per-user basis - or as "global" API-keys that can be used by multiple users.

 Setting HTTP Basic Auth credentials for a single frontend-users
 ---------